Surfboard Construction: What to Consider Before You Order

 Here’s an overview of what you’ll have as options and what you need to know about those options:

-• S-Glass: S-glass is roughly 20-30% stronger than E-glass, which means more durability without necessarily adding significant weight.
-It's also 2.5x more expensive than E-glass.
-My own boards are glassed with S-glass, and the durability difference is notable.
+S-Glass: S-glass is roughly 20-30% stronger than E-glass, which means more durability without adding weight.
+All of my boards are glassed standard with S-glass, and the durability difference is notable.

-• Carbon Fiber: Carbon fiber cloth has become increasingly popular in recent years, either added to the rails, layered into the deck, or incorporated into the board's internal structure.
+Carbon Fiber: Carbon fiber cloth has become increasingly popular in recent years, either added to the rails, layered into the deck, or as the main cloth for a glass job.
 It adds stiffness and strength without adding significant weight, and is often used strategically to engineer a specific flex pattern in a particular part of the board.
-The downside is that it is incredibly expensive.

 Each of these cloths come in different weights, measured by how much each square yard weighs in ounces.
 For fiberglass, the most common weights are 4oz, 6oz, and 8oz.
 Alternative cloths vary.